-Wednesday February 27, 2019 We take the opportunity to set the direction for our club.
-Perfect timing as we head into our District conference - the Club Assembly is a time to review the achievements, look to the plans that are ready to be activated and put context and activity into the ideas that now … Continue reading Our club, our direction
+Wednesday July 24, 2019 AS we step into the new year we take the opportunity to outline the plans for the year.
+The Club Assembly is a time to share and discuss the plans that are ready to be activated and put context and activity into the ideas that now need to be made into … Continue reading Our club, our direction

 This story was originally published on the endpolio.org web site.
 We are grateful to Rotary International for the ability to publish this story.
 Story Written By:Daniela Garcia Polio, and the lifelong paralysis it can cause especially in young children, became preventable when Dr. Jonas Salk introduced the polio vaccine in 1955.
 Since Rotary and … Continue reading 5 ways our work against polio, benefits

 Wednesday August 7, 2019 Polio – the ‘human virus’ – its symptoms include a sore throat, stomach pain and it can cause nausea, tiredness and fever.
 The more serious cases affect the brain and spinal cord which can result in death.
 In 1985, 1000 children per day in over 125 countries were affected by polio, … Continue reading 365,000 down to 32.
 How?

 Original article by Henrik Thiele, member of the Rotaract Club of Paderborn, Germany.
 We share this article with our readership and the link will open a new page and take you to the Rotary International web site where the article is published in full.
 Recently, Rotaract clubs throughout Germany were looking for a signature project … Continue reading What’s that buzz?

 Wednesday August 14, 2019 The face book post says it all!
 Join us as we listen to the strategies, successes and outcomes from the team.
 We provided some of the sponsorship and we look forward to understanding how the team competed in this multi national competition.